hanshasselberg/i0rek.github.io/_drafts/gracefully_restart_postgresql_with_pgbouncer.markdown

 ### Pause and Resume

 I recently stumbled over PGBouncers `PAUSE` and `RESUME` commands. `PAUSE` will wait for every query to finish and close its own connections to the database. `RESUME` will reconnect to the database and run the queries issued while being paused.
 Both commands are transparent to the client, they don't need to reconnect.
+You can `PAUSE` your database, restart it, and `RESUME` it and nobody will notice!

 ### Fin